Wiredcraft/test-frontend/README.md

 ### Functionality

-* Static page header(nav), nothing need to do here.
+* Static page header(navigation bar), no extra features needed.
-* The table filter needs to be able to filter the result in the table by the type and keywords
+* The table filter needs to be able to filter the result in the table by the type and keywords.
-* The table is nested, and grouped by state, district, township
+* The table is nested, and grouped by state, district, township.

-## Getting started
+## Getting Started

 There's nothing here, we leave it to you to choose the build tool, code structure, framework, testing approach...

 ## Requirements

-- With clear documentation on how to run the code
+- Clear documentation, including but not limited to how to test your code.

-- Provide proper unit test
+- Proper unit tests.

-- Use git to manage code

 ## What We Care About